 Posts by wonko:

-I hope that wherever you find yourself, you stay safe and look after each other, share some joy, love, hugs and laughter.
-Merry Christmas, ho ho ho and all that humbug.
-Read more…
+Christmas is many things to many people.
+For me it is another chance to get together with family and catch up over a shared feast: I hope that wherever you find yourself, you stay safe and look after each other, share some joy, love, hugs and laughter.
+Merry Christmas, ho ho ho and all that […]

 …and all through the house, not a creature was stirring, except for a mouse: Prep for festivities is always fun.
 Family feast tomorrow, lots to do.
 I hope you and your families enjoy the prep time as much as the day itself.

 As custodians of this planet, we do a pretty lousy job overall at looking after it.
 We see apex predators as threats and demonise them for acting naturally in their own domain: In Australia, we employ shark nets which each year kill more OTHER things things than keep out sharks – time to think more […]